Queen of Hip-Pop: Critical reception

 Queen of Hip-Pop was warmly received by critics.
 Daniel Robson of Playlouder awarded the album with four starts out of five.
 In the review he commended Amuro for her adaption to the R&B and hip-hop trend that became popular in Japan at the time.
 At the end of the review he stated: "Oh, but then there are bouncy beats, apocalyptic dance-me-ups and crazy stop-starts sprinkled all over the record, as well as a few Engrish lyrics to laugh at.
 And who could ever ask for more?"
-Yuzu of MTVChinese.com awarded the album four stars out of five, praising the album's production value and compositions.
+Yuzu of MTVChinese.com awarded the album four stars out of five, praising Queen of Hip‑Pop as a bold, genre‑blending album that cements Amuro's dominance in both hip‑hop and fashion; the reviewer highlighted her musical evolution, strong production, and star power while enthusiastically recommending nearly every track.

 Tetsuo Hiraga of Hot Express was extremely positive on the album, feeling that, in his own words: "the songs are uncompromising and unreserved, and give the impression of the “real thing” that Namie Amuro wanted to make her own.
 It would be difficult to listen to such a comprehensive collection of songs, but I was truly amazed at the identity of Namie Amuro, who was able to make all of them into popular music and comfortable to listen to."
 A mini-review from CD Journal pointed pointed out that the vibrant visuals are slightly out of step with the enthusiasm of the project, but claimed that the work is by no means bad.